top of page

 Qualifications

-• Excellent communication, collaboration, and organizational skills.
+• Excellent communication, problem solving and decision-making skills

 • Clear Criminal Record Check with Vulnerable Sector Screening.